 Initial impressions of Keystone are that it‘s paradise for beginners and intermediates.
 While that’s true, it’s once you head further back to the second and third mountains, North Peak and The Outback, that you realize there’s also some pretty great terrain for the more advanced.
-It may take a little longer to get out there but you’ll be rewarded with long steep groomers, some lovely gladed runs (Scout loved the Black Forest area off Outback Express) and if you’re willing to take a bit of a hike, or are prepared to fork out $10 for a lift on a cat, you can access some great bowl skiing.
+It may take a little longer to get out there but you’ll be rewarded with long steep groomers, some lovely gladed runs (Scout loved the Black Forest area off Outback Express) and if you’re willing to take a bit of a hike, or are prepared to fork out $20 for a lift on a cat, you can access some great bowl skiing (this terrain is slated for expansion and a new lift in the future).
 Keystone’s slogan is, “A mountain of possibilities” and that’s certainly true when it comes to variety of terrain.
 That said, there’s no serious expert terrain so you may not get the adrenaline pumping if you’re an expert skier.
 Beginners and intermediates will spend most of their time on the front mountain (Decrum Mountain) that has a wide variety of blue and green groomed runs.
 The two key learning areas are at the top of the River Run gondola and at Camp Keystone at the Mountain House base.

 In total there are 131 trails and 20 lifts spread over the three mountains.
 Of those runs 14 per cent are marked for beginners, 29 per cent for intermediate and 57 per cent for advanced.
 In our opinion, some of the advanced would be more appropriately marked as blue/blacks so take that 57 per cent as a bit of a stretch.